numaproj/numaflow/docs/sidecar-containers.md

 There are various use-cases for sidecars.
 One possible use-case is a `udf` container that needs functionality from a library written in a different language.
 The library's functionality could be made available through gRPC over Unix Domain Socket.
 The following example shows how that could be accomplished using a shared [`volume`](./volumes.md).

+It is the sidecar owner's responsibility to come up with a protocol that can be used with the UDF.
+It could be volume, gRPC, TCP, HTTP 1.x, etc.,

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1